mike14747/default-react-app/README.md

 ### Linting

 - The following files were added at the root location: **.eslintrc.json** and **.eslintignore**.
 These are my linting config and ignore files which contain my linting rules.
+- Several linting devDependencies were added (as specified above) to handle the linting.
 - I had to remove the following line from **client/package.json** to get my root **eslint config and rules** to work for the client folder:

 ```